weng-lab/signal-service/README.md

 ### BAM Data Request
 Finally, we will request bam data for a genomic region.

-Use a GET on `/bam` with a JSON formatted body similar to the following
+Use a POST on `/bam` with a JSON formatted body similar to the following
 ```json
 {
     "bamUrl": "http://someUrl/test.bam",